Publift/fuseapp-ios-example/README.md

 Fuse App SDK also supports using Swift Package Manager.
 Installation instructions can be found in our [online documentation](https://docs.publift.com/fuse-app/ios-installation/).

+## Documentation

+Check out our [developers site](https://docs.publift.com/fuse-app/) for documentation on using the Fuse App SDK.

 ## License

 This example code is provided under the MIT license.
 For more information, please see the LICENSE file.